johnWilshire/contest/readme.md

 max_gens          | Maximum number of generations to run the simulation for. males_per_winner  | Number of male offspring per occupied nest. num_nests         | The number of nests that males can fight over.
-Also the initial number of males. density           | How dense nests are (determines the rate of nest enounter). metabolism        | How fast males use energy just by searching or occupying. female_mat_time   | The time at which females mature. maturation_rate   | Location parameter for the maturation of males. mutation_rate     | How frequently mutations to traits occur. mutation_sd       | mutations are mean zero with this much noise. mass_to_energy    | Mass to energy scaling factor. growth_a          | Growth parameter a growth_b          | Growth parameter b initial_mass      | The inital mass of a male. alpha_mean        | The mean used to initialiseation of the `alpha` contest trait. alpha_sd          | The mean used to initialiseation of the `alpha` contest trait.
+Also the initial number of males. encounter_delta   | Mean time between nest enounters for a male. metabolism        | How fast males use energy just by searching or occupying. female_mat_time   | The time at which females mature. maturation_rate   | Location parameter for the maturation of males. mutation_rate     | How frequently mutations to traits occur. mutation_sd       | mutations are mean zero with this much noise. mass_to_energy    | Mass to energy scaling factor. growth_a          | Growth parameter a. growth_b          | Growth parameter b. initial_mass      | The inital mass of a male. alpha_mean        | The mean used to initialiseation of the `alpha` contest trait. alpha_sd          | The mean used to initialiseation of the `alpha` contest trait.